Sq00ky/Blog/_posts/2022-06-24-szc-rev-eng.md

 And success!
 We have solved the first challenge.

 ### Solving with GDB
 For fun, let's solve this an alternate way using gdb.
-In order to do this, we will need to set a breakpoint on the comparison instruction (CMP DWORD[rbp-0x8], EAX) and set the value of the EAX register to a pointer to the DWORD value located on the stack.
-This is much simpler than it sounds.
-Let's start the program in GDB and update the syntax to Intel.
+To pull this off, we will set a breakpoint before the JNE (Jump if Not Equal to 0) and set this value to 1, so the program will not take the jump.
+To start, let's take a look at the program in GDB.

 ![[Pasted image 20220624221958.png]](https://blog.spookysec.net/img/Pasted image 20220624221958.png)